Dataway¶

 bash -c "$(curl https://static.guance.com/dataway/install.sh)"

-After the installation is complete, in the installation directory, dataway.yaml will be generated, the content of which can be manually modified and take effect by restarting the service.
+After installation, in the installation directory, a dataway.yaml file will be generated.
+Its content example is shown below and can be manually modified, taking effect by restarting the service.

 # ============= DATAWAY CONFIG =============

-# Dataway UUID, we can get it on during create a new dataway
+# Dataway UUID, we can get it during the creation of a new dataway

 uuid: